nicksimpson23/push/README.md

 # push
-Syncs github to file system
+Script to sync github to file system.
+Made for usage w/ linux VMs.